-Utah, on the other hand, has adopted the Amusement Park Rider Responsibility Law that has been in effect since 1998, which provides that “The actions of any rider of sufficient age and knowledge to assume the inherent risks of an amusement ride …” Utah Code Ann. §78B-4-507 (2008).
+Utah, on the other hand, has adopted the Amusement Park Rider Responsibility Law that has been in effect since 1998, which provides that, “The actions of any rider of sufficient age and knowledge to assume the inherent risks of an amusement ride…” Utah Code Ann. §78B-4-507 (2008).
 This type of law is particularly disturbing because visitors have no way of knowing the maintenance and upkeep of these type of complicated vehicles that can project people reportedly with unexpectedly high G-forces.
 Following a teenager suffering a heart attack at Walt Disney World in Florida, a central Florida television station along with the publication Florida Today conducted their own tests on some of the popular rides at the theme park.
 According to a story reported by the Society of Professional Journalists, “Reporters rode all of the area’s biggest attractions armed with a device used to measure G-forces from all the angles that a twisting, turning roller coaster can throw at a rider.
 It found strong forces that experts consider safe — assuming riders are in good health.”
-How does one know if she or she is healthy enough for that given ride?
+How does one know if he or she is healthy enough for that given ride?
 See article “Public records unearth dangers with carnival rides.”

 Florida is somewhat of an anomaly in that state inspectors are responsible for examining rides except for parks that employ more than 1,000 people.
 Those parks, like Walt Disney World, Universal and Sea World, are required to hire their own full-time inspectors.